 Rather than a traditional tomato soup, I wanted to give it a flair of my own, so I decided to go with a Thai inspired tomato soup and I loved how it turned out!
 We had actually picked up some Thai basil at the market which also contributed to my inspiration for this recipe.
 Thai basil is similar to regular Italian basil, but it has a more black licorice-like flavor that is fantastic.
 Of course, you can sub traditional basil here too.

 This recipe is also vegan and can be whipped up in just one pot!
 We recently picked up an immersion blender and I feel like it is already transforming my creamy soup recipes!
-It’s a small investment but it made all the difference.
+The Best Immersion Blender is a small investment but it made all the difference.
 Now I can make everything in one pot rather than having to transfer my soup ingredients from the pot to the blender and back which creates more dishes.
 Of course, you can use this method if you haven’t made the leap for an immersion blender. 🙂Print

 This thai tomato soup is the perfect way to use up the last of the market tomatoes in a simple soup that is full of summer flavor.

 - 3 lbs heirloom tomatoes (~5–6 large tomatoes), chopped

 - 1/4 cup olive oil